khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 1. **Balance and structure.** Regardless of symmetry, icons should feel complete and in control.
 Icons act as visual anchors or guides and should be designed to either stop or direct the eye.
 1. **Modern and approachable.** Border radius and open counters help our icons combine beauty and utility with a touch of personality.
 1. **Crisp and intentional.** Icon elements should have purpose and place.
 1. **Simple and concise.** Design to minimize time to comprehension.
-In the same way the concept of “invisible UI” moves a user to task completion without getting hung up on visual elements or controls, icons should move users to concept and action without extra time spent deciphering a glyph.
+In the same way the concept of “invisible UI” moves a user to task completion without getting hung up on visual elements or controls, icons should move users to concept and action without extra time spent deciphering a metaphor.

 ## Layout